 The story may specify, for example, how dangerous the journey of a particular stone disc was until it reached the island; who the people were who brought the stone disc; whom or what they encountered on their way, and how they reacted; how the stone disc changed ownership in the course of centuries; who theses owners were; what kinds of motivations they had; what kind of relations each transaction reflected; and how there was each time something of the previous owner’s personality preserved in what contributed to the unique value of each particular object.
 Needless to say that any new owner and any witness or commentator may have an interest in manipulating and modifying the story – how it was and how it continues.

-[Besides that it may be remarked that the image which the video conveys of a local currency without any central intermediary institution and where everybody has the same kind of access seems somewhat overdrawn.
-I guess one would have to take a deeper look, for example, at social structures, prestige, local political hierarchy and rivalry, the central role of men’s houses and initiation rites etc. As far as I know, Yap stone currency is transacted between men only – and knowledge about the history of transactions may be the capital of elders and initiated men in particular.]
+[It may be remarked that the image which the video (and I) convey of a local currency without any central intermediary institution and where everybody has the same kind of access seems somewhat overdrawn.
+I guess one would have to take a much deeper look, for example, at the role of political hierarchy and rivalry, the central role of men’s houses and initiation rites etc. Indeed, as far as I know, Yap stone currency is transacted between men only – and knowledge about the history of transactions may be fairly centralized as the secret capital of elders and initiated men in particular.]

 Much contrary to the Yap Islanders’ way of reaching consensus, blockchains are not telling and spreading the same kind of stories.
-Blockchains do not use words, figurative narration and rhetoric skills.
-They may quickly boil down a happening to its essential core; but in retrospect they do neither add nor forget certain elements.
+Blockchains do neither use words, figurative narration and rhetoric skills nor brute power or authority in order to achieve agreement.
+They may quickly boil down a happening to its essential core (i.e. the mere fact that something had happened) and in retrospect they do neither add nor forget certain elements.
 They utilize cryptography (mathematical operations) and electric energy “to maintain consensus about the existence and stages of shared facts” .
-Oral stories, however, continue to bear the potential of reinventing a history that leads into the future; and they are true only insofar as they convince and insofar people (still) like to believe.
-If I got it right, blockchains need not convince, they are self-referentially true and from any point of time there is only one history.
+Oral stories, however, continue to bear the potential both of recalling and of reinventing muliple histories or versions of the same event.
+They are true only insofar as they convince and insofar people do or want to remember.
+If I got it right, blockchains need not convince, if you’re in, they are self-referentially true and from any point of time there is only one single history.

 The future of money?

-However, what the makers of the video seek to point out and to which I agree – employing the reference to Yap’s ancient stone money – is that the future of money does not only depend on technology.
-It relies on what humans are willing to make out of it.
-It’s all about applications!
+Ideas are the powerful means that lead into the future.
+Therefore what the makers of the video seek to point out employing the reference to Yap’s ancient stone money (and to which I agree) is that the future of money does not only depend on technological progress.
+Rather it relies on what humans are willing to envision and what they make of it.
+It’s all about creating applications!

-Monetary innovations, financialization and the surge of new currencies and payment systems have already significantly transformed how we think of money, how we use it and how we assess its potentials.
-It seems we are moving towards an understanding that money is not a singular phenomenon at all but an eclectic and designable process shifting back and forth between exchange and identity.
-With it comes the idea that money should be more conciously embraced as an intermediary to serve many different purposes in human life and many kinds of sociability.
+It seems, however, we are moving towards a deeper understanding that money is an eclectic and designable process shifting back and forth between exchange and identity.
+With it comes the idea that money should be more conciously embraced and designed as an intermediary to serve many different purposes in human life and many kinds of sociality.